elilee476/elilee476.github.io/_posts/2024-12-XX-Loper-Bright-Event-Study.md

 ## Results

-In an [article](https://scholarship.law.upenn.edu/cgi/viewcontent.cgi?article=2656&context=faculty_scholarship) on the use of event studies in insider trading litigation, UPenn Carey Law professors summarize the method as follows:
+In an [article](https://scholarship.law.upenn.edu/cgi/viewcontent.cgi?article=2656&context=faculty_scholarship) on the use of event studies in insider trading litigation, a group of UPenn Carey Law professors summarize the method as follows:

 > A typical event study has five basic steps:
 > 1. Identify one or more appropriate event dates